 But what if there was a way for you to bypass those taxes and move investment real estate without tax exposure?
 What if there was a way to save a great deal of money simply by following something called Section 1031.
 Section 1031 is a regulation that protects investment real estate owners who participate in something called an exchange.
 It frees them up from taxes and allows them to complete their transactions free of tax liability.

 Before explaining what Section 1031 is, it is important to understand the term “exchange.”
 In real estate, an exchange refers to the ability to sell (exchange) property, for property.
-Now, because under Section 1031, the federal government does not recognize this is as being taxable, there is a massive opportunity here to better manage possible tax liability.
-This only applies to investment property and you will have to have the paperwork to prove it, but the benefits of exchanging investment properties are stunning.
+Now, because under Section 1031, the federal government does not recognize this is as being taxable, there is a massive opportunity here to manage possible tax liability better.
+This only applies to investment property, and you will have to have the paperwork to prove it, but the benefits of exchanging investment properties are stunning.
 Not only do you get a full deferral of the capital gains tax, you relocate your investment, diversify it and possibly increase your cash flow.
-This constant changing of investment properties is a must have in a constantly changing market.
-One day the value might be up on one property and down on another and the next day it might be the complete opposite.
-You should ensure that your portfolio is as diverse and ever changing as the real estate market itself.
+This constant changing of investment properties is a must have in a continually changing market.
+One day the value might be up on one property and down on another, and the next day it might be the complete opposite.
+You should ensure that your portfolio is as diverse and ever-changing as the real estate market itself.

 Investment property cannot be exchanged for personal property, but investment properties of similar types can be exchanged, leading to you owing completely different pieces of real estate that may fall into the same category of the one you had before but is subject to new benefits, deductions and better tax management.

-If you are prepared to put in the effort you may find that the savings your investment property accumulates from Section 1031 are well worth your time and attention.
-Imagine the benefits enjoyed with this level of tax liability management, than if you were simply selling your property and buying a new one.
-Those savings are too useful to pass up and since you are already in the market, there’s no excuse not to switch to the S1031 exchange method.
-It is the logical next step in the investment real estate market and a chance that you as a consumer, an owner and a taxpayer could benefit greatly from this allowed exchange.
+If you are prepared to put in the effort, you may find that the savings your investment property accumulates from Section 1031 are well worth your time and attention.
+Imagine the benefits enjoyed with this level of tax liability management than if you were selling your property and buying a new one.
+Those savings are too useful to pass up, and since you are already in the market, there’s no excuse not to switch to the S1031 exchange method.
+It is the logical next step in the investment real estate market and a chance that you as a consumer, an owner, and a taxpayer could benefit greatly from this allowed exchange.

 As with all important issues, always make sure you have received tax advice from a licensed and authorized professional.